warbelo/Lockout/README.md

 ## Usage
 [`PyTorch`](https://pytorch.org/) installation required.<br>
-For more details on how to use 'lockout' check the jupyter notebook named 'lockout_user_guide.ipynb' in the Doc directory.
+For more details on how to use 'lockout' have a look at the jupyter notebook named 'lockout_user_guide.ipynb' in the Doc directory.

 ### **1.** Neural Network Architecture
 To modify the architecture of the neural network change either: